 Development & Projects

-As our community ages, maintaining, enhancing and adding to our infrastructure, facilities and amenities is a must.
-The Montgomery Village Foundation Board of Directors is dedicated to keeping the Village a desirable, flourishing community in the Washington, D.C. metro area.
-Use the below links for information regarding current development and projects in and around Montgomery Village.
+As our community ages, it is a must that the Montgomery Village Foundation Board of Directors maintain, enhance and add to our infrastructure, facilities and amenities.
+The Board is dedicated to keeping the Village a desirable, flourishing community in the Washington, D.C. metro area.
+Use the links below for information regarding current development and projects in and around Montgomery Village.

-The work continues along Montgomery Village Ave to replace the water main along Montgomery Village Avenue from MidCounty to Centerway Road.
-This two-year project began in April 2022 and was anticipated to be finished toward the beginning of 2024.
-Due to recent material delays, the project is now expected to be completed in 2025.
+This work includes replacing the water main from Midcounty Highway to Centerway Road along Montgomery Village Avenue.
+This two-year project began in April 2022 and was originally anticipated to be finished toward the beginning of 2024.
+Due to material and other project delays, the project is now expected to be completed in early 2025.

 Any sidewalks, roads and landscaping that are affected by the project will be completely restored to their original state after the construction is complete.